 Economic conditions have generally improved in Europe, particularly due to the ECB's massive purchase program and the depreciation of the euro since 2014.
 This recovery and liquidity has supported just about every country in the South, but the situation remains bad.
 The banking crisis has not been resolved, especially in the Italian case.
 As we have seen during the year, the rules of the banking union, which consist in making the creditors of the banks contribute, remain unenforceable and the States are still in the front line.
 Italy, but also Spain and even Portugal, remain major sources of concern in this respect.
 In Greece, the situation has improved with a return to growth after a real depression that saw the country lose a quarter of its economic activity, but the situation remains very dilapidated, despite this somewhat mechanical rebound after such a serious crisis.

-The rating agency considers the country's outlook to be stable and is optimistic about its growth over the period 2017-2020.
+The rating agency considers the country's outlook stable and is optimistic about its growth over the 2017-2020 period.
 What about the other members of the PIIGGS?
-Do other troubled countries have similar dynamics?
+Are other troubled countries experiencing similar dynamics?

 The improvement in the economic situation is fairly widespread among the so-called peripheral countries.
 This is not a situation unique to Portugal.
 Most countries have benefited in recent years from a combination of considerable monetary support, a gradual exit from the most severe austerity measures, and falling commodity prices that have benefited importers.
 This improvement should not, however, cause us to lose sight of the structural problems affecting the eurozone.
 The banking crisis mentioned earlier is a key point, and more generally the monetary union is still not really equipped for times of crisis.
 We will see, as soon as the next crisis hits, a resurgence of concerns that were thought to be definitively over.
 The ECB has somehow changed its nature by becoming a real central bank ready to support public debts to ensure the survival of the currency it is responsible for.
 A change of leadership at the head of the institution may somewhat call this achievement into question.
 But above all, the banking union has not really been implemented, particularly with regard to the absence of a common guarantee for bank deposits.
 And it is clear that the proposals for a substantial common budget put forward by Emmanuel Macron have come up against a wall.
 Everything is getting better and better, on the basis of a very deteriorated situation... and until the next crisis.